jspecify/jspecify/docs/docs/spec.md

 > check on the expression).
 The case of `<E extends Object>` is an example of
 > why the following rule requires looking for a "path."

-A type is null-exclusive under every parameterization if it has a [nullness-subtype-establishing path] to either of the following:
+A type is null-exclusive if it has a [nullness-subtype-establishing path] to either of the following:

 -   any type whose [nullness operator] is `MINUS_NULL`
 -   any augmented class or array type